ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Not all forms of Magnesium are equal.
 The form determines how efficiently your body absorbs and uses the nutrient.
 Lower-quality forms — often found in mass-market supplements — can have dramatically lower bioavailability than premium alternatives.

-FormulaForge ranks each form using a 100-point absorption score that combines bioavailability percentage, formulary tier classification, relative multiplier versus the gold-standard form, and our S1–S4 bioavailability tier.
-T1 Preferred forms represent the best available evidence for absorption efficiency.
+FormulaForge ranks each form using a 100-point absorption score that combines peer-reviewed bioavailability percentage, formulary standing, relative multiplier versus the gold-standard form, and our bioavailability classification.
+Preferred forms represent the best available evidence for absorption efficiency.

 For Magnesium, the absorption difference between the best and worst forms is up to 16x.
 Choosing the wrong form may mean spending money on a supplement that provides little benefit at the dose on the label.